Icinga/icinga2/doc/03-monitoring-basics.md

 apply rules here: One for `mail` and one for `sms`.

-This example assigns the `users` and `groups` nested keys from the `notification` custom attribute to the actual notification object attributes.
+This example assigns the `users` and `groups` nested keys from the `notification` custom variable to the actual notification object attributes.

 Since errors are hard to debug if host objects don't specify the required configuration attributes, you can add a safety condition which logs which